 - To the public the information the University has designated as “directory information” under §99.37. (§99.31(a)(11))

-- UMBC has designated the following as directory information: Name; Address; Telephone listing; Electronic mail address; Photograph (when created by the University for the purposes of promotion or advertisement); Date and place of birth; Major field of study; Grade level (e.g., junior, senior); Enrollment status (e.g., undergraduate or graduate, full-time or part-time); Dates of attendance; Participation in officially recognized activities and sports; Weight and height of members of athletic teams; Degrees, honors, and awards received; Most recent educational agency or institution attended; and Status as a Graduate Assistant.
+- UMBC has designated the following as directory information: Name; Address; Telephone listing; Electronic mail address; Photograph (when created by the University for the purposes of promotion or advertisement); Date and place of birth of members of athletics teams; Major field of study; Grade level (e.g., junior, senior); Enrollment status (e.g., undergraduate or graduate, full-time or part-time); Dates of attendance; Participation in officially recognized activities and sports; Weight and height of members of athletic teams; Degrees, honors, and awards received; Most recent educational agency or institution attended; and Status as a Graduate Assistant.

 - A student may request that UMBC not release his or her directory information to the public.
 To do so, a student must follow the procedures and adhere to the timelines articulated by the Registrar’s Office.
 That request will also prevent UMBC from releasing a student’s directory information to prospective employers, student loan servicers, insurance companies, and other organizations to which a student would customarily want UMBC to transmit information without explicit consent.